zunderlab/eschr/README.md

 For full documentation, please refer to the [documentation][link-docs] for further details.

-To start, you can work through this [example notebook on colab](./docs/notebooks/paul15.ipynb)
+To start, you can work through this [example jupyter notebook on Google Colab](./docs/notebooks/paul15.ipynb) This allows you to try out the method without needing to install ESCHR locally.

 ### Most basic example run script: